yan-055/Movie-Recommendation-System/README.md

 [In this project](https://github.com/yan-055/movie-recommendation-system/blob/main/implement_autoencoder.ipynb), the model is trained based on MovieLens 100K Dataset, which implements an autoencoder neural network to reconstruct a user’s ratings of all movies.
 Precision and recall are calcuated to evaluate the model's performance.

-This project also provides an overall introduction to recommender systems and autoencoders.
+This project also has an overall introduction to recommender systems and autoencoders.